About Us

 Violin II

-Carol Bell, Principal
+Carol Bell, Asst.
+Principal

 Roger Gill

-Jane Koskela
+Janie Koskela

 Karen Leonhardt